yablochko8/delicious-domains/README.md

 ---

+TO DO:

 FE BACKLOG:

-- Put Advanced Options into m⁠ain user input
+- Put Advanced Options into main user input
 - different detail modal for invalid domains
 - newest results should be coloured differently
 - turn export into a "seek feedback" button